 The current Ebola Virus Disease (EVD) outbreak is the largest since its discovery in 1976.
 Formerly known as Ebola Hemorrhagic Fever, the viral outbreak in West Africa has caused the World Health Organization (WHO) to declare a Public Health Emergency of International Concern.
 Furthermore, the International Federation of Biosafety Associations (IFBA) is working with member Biosafety groups, such as the American Biological Safety Association (ABSA) and regional organizations, to provide support in areas of infection.

 Labconco has been fielding requests from laboratories and dealers alike for information.
-As our Biosafety Cabinet Product Manager, I've been in direct contact with Paul Meechan, PH.D. – Director of the Office of Safety, Health and Environment at the Centers for Disease Control and Prevention (CDC).
+Our Biosafety Cabinet Product Manager was in direct contact with Paul Meechan, PH.D. – Director of the Office of Safety, Health and Environment at the Centers for Disease Control and Prevention (CDC).
 For high containment laboratories Dr. Meechan writes:

 In a suit lab, we recommend using a Class II A2 cabinet.
 Since the staff are already in pressure suits, it becomes nearly impossible to use a Class III cabinet effectively.
 We actually vent them back into the lab, since the HEPA filters are suitably effective and we don’t use large quantities of toxic, volatile materials in a BSL4 Lab.